jbossdemocentral/brms-fuse-integration-demo/README.md

 See the tagged releases for the following versions of the product:

+- v2.0 is JBoss BPM Suite 6.0.2 deployable, running on JBoss EAP 6.1.1, and JBoss Fuse Full 6.1.0, with route and process integration project deployed.

 - v1.0 is BRMS 5.3.1 deployable, running on JBoss EAP 6.1.0, and JBoss Fuse Full 6.0.0.

 ![Install Console] (https://raw.githubusercontent.com/eschabell/brms-fuse-integration-demo/master/docs/demo-images/install-console.png)